JeremyXSC/MCN-MT/README.md

 <img src='images/MCN-MT.png'/>

-This is the official implementation of MCN-MT in PyTorch framework, and our paper is submitted to ICASSP 2021, and it is still under view.
+This is the official implementation of our paper [Learning from Self-Discrepancy via Multiple Co-teaching for Cross-Domain Person Re-Identification](http://arxiv.org/abs/2104.02265).

 ### News
 - Support Market1501, DukeMTMC-reID and CUHK03 datasets.